 Since our main business is the operation of pachinko and pachislot halls, we only provide services to customers who visit our halls.
-Therefore, due to the nature of our business, we consider our impact on the environment by way of air emissions, emissions of hazardous and non-hazardous waste, consumption of resources, use of packaging materials and use of water, to be immaterial.
-In addition, we do not conduct business activities that will have a serious impact on the environment and natural resources.
+Therefore, due to the nature of our business, we consider our impact on the environment by way of air emissions, discharges into water and land, the generation of hazardous and non-hazardous wastes, consumption of water and other raw materials and use of packaging materials, to be immaterial.
+In addition, we do not conduct business activities that will have a serious impact on the environment and natural resources, and we have not identified any significant climate change-related issues which have impacted or which may impact us.